-Please join us for our final bus trip for 2018:
+Please join us for our first bus trip for 2019:

 Our charitable purposes are:

 a) To relieve conditions attributable to being aged by providing social and recreational activities to aged persons experiencing loneliness and isolation, decreased physical strength and motor skills, and other physical and mental ailments; and

 b) To undertake activities ancillary and incidental to the attainment of the above charitable purpose.

 Seniors in Barrhaven are an ever increasing proportion of the community's population.
 There is no community hall or cultural centre in this community, thus making it very difficult for seniors to find opportunities to interact with peers, and/or help to counteract social isolation.

 To help relieve this situation, we rent rooms in the community so that seniors can organize programs that older adults can access: health and safety presentations; discussion groups; and playing a wide variety of games.

 Additional social interaction is offered through: special "Member Meal" programs; restaurant outings; accessing OCTransp free transit for seniors ; bus trips out of the city.
 These and other activities provide an opportunity for our seniors to meet new people and renew friendships in public settings.

 We work with other agencies in the community to provide extensive support to our seniors - promoting the following programs: Chair Exercises; Better Strength and Balance; and accessing the year round indoor walking track in Barrhaven.

 There is a serious lack of housing opportunities in Barrhaven geared to the needs of seniors.
 We are currently working in partnership with Nepean Housing Corporation and a major land developer to explore possibilities over the next ten years to relieve the current and future housing needs of seniors in Barrhaven.